Freshpet Select rolled dog food receives the Advisor’s top rating of 5 stars.

 The Bottom Line

-Judging by its ingredients alone, Freshpet Select Slice and Serve looks like an above-average wet dog food.
+Judging by its ingredients alone, Freshpet Select rolled dog food looks like an above-average product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.